Eoin-McMahon/raycast/README.md

 # raycast
 Python raycasting demo using p5py

+This is a port based off of the javascript implementation shown here: https://www.youtube.com/watch?v=TOEi6T2mtHo&t=1708s This should be more performant however, i noticed there were a number of duplicate heavy calculations being made in the video which have been fixed here.

 Requirements:
 * Python 3 or above
 * p5py
+* Glfw: most linux distros have it but if not install it using this link: https://p5.readthedocs.io/en/latest/install.html#installing-p5

 Installation:
 * make sure you are using pip for python 3